emmasteinson/qbb2022-answers/day4-homework/README.md

 Part C

 The heatmap demonstrates that power is higher the more tosses you do and the more and the more the probability of getting heads deviates from .5.
-This makes sense as you are more likely to be able to capture deviations from binomial expectations the more times you preform the experiment and the more "rigged" it is.
+This makes sense as you are more likely to be able to capture deviations from binomial expectations the more times you preform the experiment and the more "rigged" it is. ***my heat map x and y labels aren't right I am struggling to fix

 Part D